byondreal/redeployer.js/README.md

 Express middleware for redeploying Node.js app

 # What's it do?
-Redeploy a running Node.js app by just hitting a URL exposed by the app
+Redeploy a running Node.js app by just hitting a URL exposed by the app.

+# Requirements
+The app must be running from a git repository, and `git pull` must be sufficient to pull new code.

 # Usage
 ```js